Wales in the Roman era

 The Roman era in the area of modern Wales began in 48 AD, with a military invasion by the imperial governor of Roman Britain.
-The conquest was completed by 78 AD, and Roman rule endured until the region was abandoned in 383 AD.
+Most of the native tribes were under Roman subjugation by 90 AD (however, a mosaic of the Empire in the Roman Forum still did not include the lands of the Ordovices).
+Roman rule endured until it was abandoned around 383 AD.

 The Roman Empire held a military occupation in most of Wales, except for the southern coastal region of South Wales, east of the Gower Peninsula, where there is a legacy of Romanisation in the region, and some southern sites such as Carmarthen, which was the civitas capital of the Demetae tribe.
 The only town in Wales founded by the Romans, Caerwent, is in South Wales.

 Wales was a rich source of mineral wealth, and the Romans used their engineering technology to extract large amounts of gold, copper, and lead, as well as modest amounts of some other metals such as zinc and silver.

 The Roman campaigns of conquest in Wales are documented in surviving ancient sources, which record in particular the resistance and ultimate conquest of two of the five native tribes, the Silures of the south east, and the Ordovices of central and northern Wales.

 Aside from the many Roman-related discoveries at sites along the southern coast, Roman archaeological remains in Wales consist almost entirely of military roads and fortifications.